browserid-dev/browserid-docs/privacy-preservation.md

 ## User ID Handling

 - The user ID is provided by the user or your service at runtime.
-- It is never stored on BrowserID servers, further protecting user privacy.

 ## Compliance with Privacy Standards